ericklein/shop-organizers/readme.md

 # Laser cut holders

 ## Description
-This project contains a master Illustrator file and component SVG files to laser cut various container "holders" relevant for a shop.
+This project contains a master Affinity file and component SVG files to laser cut various container "holders" relevant for a shop.

-## Distribution
-These files are distributed under the terms and conditions of the Creative Commons Attribution 4.0 International [https://creativecommons.org/licenses/by/4.0/]

 ## Project verified on
 Glowforge, should work with any laser cutter

+## Revisions
+- 051824
+  - Revision to master file moved from Illustrator to Affinity Designer
+  - Gave each page a unique name
+  - Revised AA/AAA/C template to C, 123A, and 14500 template with labels
+  - Revised battery sidewall to address GitHub documented bugs
+- 102819
+  - Artboard 3,4; AAA, AA, and C battery storage
+- 100618
+  - Artboard 2; various sizes of LiPo batteries for .50cal ammo box
+  - color code cuts so inside cuts occur before outside cuts
+  - engrave text into material
+- 090718
+  - Artboard 5,6 second artboard supports varied sizes of glue bottles
+- 082718
+  - Artboard 1; inspired by Tested video, 34mm paint bottles

 ## Information Sources
   - https://www.tested.com/art/makers/843537-custom-model-paint-racks-tested-workshop/